 Sophomores are expected to have completed a total of five Honors courses.

 Junior and senior year students are expected to have completed a total of six honors courses, including an Honors Interdisciplinary Seminar for University Honors Program Distinction.
-Students are also encouraged to complete a Junior/Senior Honors Project for Honors Distinction in their major; Honors in Chemistry, etc.
+Students are also encouraged to pursue Honors in the Discipline as defined by their college for Honors Distinction in their major; Honors in Chemistry, etc.

-Students in the entering classes of 2012 or thereafter are also expect to complete an Honors e-Portfolio.
+Students in the entering classes of 2012 or thereafter are also expected to complete an Honors e-Portfolio.

 Staying in good standing